Juice Robinson

 Joseph Ryan Robinson (born April 10, 1989), better known by his ring name Juice Robinson, (Note: When wrestling for NJPW, his ring name is written in katakana as ジュース・ロビンソン (Jūsu Robinson).) is an American professional wrestler.
 He is signed to All Elite Wrestling (AEW), where he is a member of the Bang Bang Gang stable.
-He also wrestles in New Japan Pro Wrestling (NJPW).

 From 2011 through 2015, he worked for WWE, where he wrestled in their developmental territories Florida Championship Wrestling (FCW) and later NXT under the ring name CJ Parker.
 He won the FCW Florida Tag Team Championship twice, with Jason Jordan and Donny Marlow respectively.

-After departing WWE, Robinson started his NJPW career as young lion before becoming a full-time roster member.
+After departing WWE, Robinson started his New Japan Pro-Wrestling (NJPW) career as young lion before becoming a full-time roster member.
 Since then, he has become a record three-time IWGP United States Heavyweight Champion and a one-time IWGP Tag Team Champion (with David Finlay).
 He was also the winner of the 2019 World Tag League with Finlay.